We have computers for public use and have WiFi available for use with wifi-capable devices. Additional information:

 Food and drink are NOT allowed in the Computer Lab area.
 Food and drink can be consumed in the cafe area.
 WiFi is available throughout the building including in cafe area and the parking lot.

 Laptop/notebook computers, smartphones and other wireless devices need to have at least 802.11g wireless networking capability.
 No plugs or phone jacks are needed.
 There are electrical outlets that are accessible in many of the seating areas, please bring a cable to charge the device or make sure the device’s battery is fully-charged.

-WiFi users using sound must use headphones so as not to disturb others.
-Headphones may be purchased in the Computer Lab for $1.50/each.
+WiFi users using sound must use headphones or earbuds so as not to disturb others.
+Earbuds may be purchased in the Computer Lab for $1.50/each.

 Users may encounter difficulty staying connected to the WiFi, please try moving to a different area of the library.